ECoDe: A Sample-Efficient Method for Co-Design of Robotic Agents: Conclusion

 \section{Conclusion}

-In this paper, we presented UPNHB-R, a multi-fidelity-based co-design method that uses a transfer learning mechanism to efficiently discover optimal design-control policy combinations for robotic agent design.
-Specifically, we used HyperBand for multi-fidelity search to discard clearly inferior designs using a smaller number of training samples and combine it with Universal Policy Network for warm-starting policies so that inferior designs can be identified and discarded with an even smaller number of samples.
-We evaluated our method on 7 different robot design problems using realistic physics simulators and the results show that on all occasions UPNHB-R performed the best.
-An interesting future direction may include going beyond just design parameters and adapting UPNHB-R to co-design the skeletal structure as a whole.
+We presented ECoDe, a multi-fidelity-based co-design method that uses a transfer learning mechanism to efficiently discover optimal design-control policy combinations for robotic agent design.
+Specifically, we perform a multi-fidelity search whilst warm-starting policies so that inferior designs can be identified and discarded using fewer samples, resulting in a sample-efficient co-design method.
+We evaluated our method on 7 different robot design problems using realistic physics simulators and the results show that on all occasions ECoDe performed the best.
+An interesting future direction may include going beyond just design parameters and adapting ECoDe to co-design the skeletal structure as a whole.